 In this paper, we present a purely model-based approach that just requires the digital elevation information of the terrain.
 Specifically, we express the wheel-terrain interaction and $6dof$ pose prediction as a non-linear least squares (NLS) problem.
 As a result, trajectory planning can be viewed as a bi-level optimization.
 The inner optimization layer predicts the pose on the terrain along a given trajectory, while the outer layer deforms the trajectory itself to reduce the stability and kinematic costs of the pose.

 We improve the state-of-the-art in the following respects.
-First, we show that our NLS based pose prediction closely matches the output from a high-fidelity physics engine.
-This result coupled with the fact that we can query gradients of the NLS solver, makes our pose predictor, a differentiable wheel-terrain interaction model.
+First, we show that our NLS-based pose prediction closely matches the output of a high-fidelity physics engine.
+This result, coupled with the fact that we can query gradients of the NLS solver, makes our pose predictor a differentiable wheel-terrain interaction model.
 We further leverage this differentiability to efficiently solve the proposed bi-level trajectory optimization problem.
-Finally, we perform extensive experiments, and comparison with a baseline to showcase the effectiveness of our approach in obtaining smooth, stable trajectories.
+Finally, we perform extensive experiments and comparisons with a baseline to showcase the effectiveness of our approach in obtaining smooth, stable trajectories.